fivetran/dbt_amplitude_source/README.md

 ```

 ## Step 4: Change event date range
-Because of the typical volume of event data, you may want to limit this package's models to work with a given date range.
+Because of the typical volume of event data, you may want to limit this package's models to work with a recent date range.
 Therefore we have added the functionality to filter records via the `date_range_start` and `date_range_end` variables.
-The default range is between '2020-01-01' and current day, but you may configure it in your root `dbt_project.yml` file:
+TThe default date range starts at '2020-01-01' and ends one day past the current day, but you may configure it in your root `dbt_project.yml` file:

 ```yml
 vars: